GodotSteam/GodotSteam-Docs/docs/tutorials/p2p.md

 ## Reading P2P Packets
 ==}

-Inside that handshake there was a call to the `read_message()` function which does this:
+Inside that handshake there was a call to the `read_messages()` function which does this:

 === "Godot 2.x, 3.x"